CNES/rastertools/README.rst

 Raster tools
 ============

-This project provides a command line named **rastertools** that enables various calculation tools:
+This project provides a command line named **georastertools** that enables various calculation tools:

 - the calculation of radiometric indices on satellite images
+- the calculation of the Compute the Sky View Factor (SVF) of a Digital Elevation Model (DHM).
+- the calculation of the hillshades of a Digital Elevation / Surface / Height Model
 - the calculation of the speed of evolution of radiometry from images between two dates
 - the calculation of zonal statistics of the bands of a raster, that is to say statistics such as min, max, average, etc. on subareas (defined by a vector file) of the area of interest.

-The **rastertools** project also aims to make the handling of the following image products transparent:
+The **georastertools** project also aims to make the handling of the following image products transparent:

 - Sentinel-2 L1C PEPS (https://peps.cnes.fr/rocket/#/search)
 - Sentinel-2 L2A PEPS (https://peps.cnes.fr/rocket/#/search)